jidongxiao/CSCI1200-DataStructures/labs/list_iterators_new/README.md

 ## Starter Code

-The starter code [main.cpp](main.cpp) defines a class named GifFrame to represents GIF frames.
+The starter code [main.cpp](main.cpp) defines a class named GifFrame to represent GIF frames.
 Each object of this class represents one frame.

 ```cpp
 class GifFrame {